riotkit-org/volume-syncing-controller/README.md

         # Optional
         allowedDirections:
-            # Decides if a side-car container should be spawned to synchronize changes periodically
+            # Decides if a side-car container should be spawned to synchronize changes periodically TO REMOTE
             toRemote: true
-            # Decides if an init container should be placed to restore files from remote on startup
+            # Decides if an init container should be placed to restore files FROM REMOTE on startup
             fromRemote: true

         # Allows to decide on a case, when the directory is to be synchronized first time.